-Ponofit Dotail lust a ma Salaried Medical Officer in Other Benefit Innocent partner cover Covers you for Claims arising out of your joint and several liability in partnership if: you have obtained written evidence of current insurance covering your partner(s) each year; and your partner(s) work within the Category for which you are insured, or a lower risk Category as determined by us.
-Cover under this extension is limited to your total liability divided by the number of partners in the partnership, or the aggregate limit of indemnity, Intern X Training X Doctors Protection of reputation whichever is lesser.
-Covers you against Expenses incurred in relation to complaints and proceedings pursued by you alleging defamation arising out of Practice, provided the complaint or proceeding is not pursued against persons insured by us. × × V Pursuit of indemnity Covers you for Expenses incurred in pursuing a third party (e.g. insurer, hospital etc) for indemnity in respect of any Claim where you are entitled to indemnity from the third party. × × ~ Public relations expenses Covers you for Expenses incurred in engaging a public relations consultant for the purpose of protecting your reputation as a result of a Claim. × × ~ Unintentional intellectual property rights infringements Covers you for any Claims and for Expenses from an unintentional infringement of a third party's intellectual property rights in the course of Practice.
-X × ~ Cover for prior practice Covers you at no additional cost for claims which are not covered by the policy because they arise from health care treatment, advice or service that was undertaken by you and determined by us to be a lower risk category, provided we have insured you continuously.
-This includes for claims arising in relation to when V ~ ~ Communicable Diseases Cover you were a medical student or intern.
-Covers you if you first test seropositive for a Communicable Disease during the Period of Insurance provided that the policy conditions are met, including a 3 month initial waiting period. ~ ~ ✓ Statutory liability Covers you for Expenses incurred in defending a dispute arising out of an unintentional breach of Australian workplace health and safety law, environmental law or privacy law where you have taken reasonable steps to avoid the breach; and to the extent permitted by law, for any pecuniary penalties or compensatory civil penalties imposed on you. × × V Mandatory breach notification Covers you for Expenses incurred in notifying relevant parties in accordance with your legal obligations as a result of actual, alleged or suspected breach of Australian workplace health and safety law, environmental law or privacy law.
-X × ~ g) Cover for treatment of public patients
+Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Innocent partner cover Covers you for Claims arising out of your joint and several liability in partnership if: you have obtained written evidence of current insurance covering your partner(s) each year; and your partner(s) work within the Category for which you are insured, or a lower risk Category as determined by us.
+Cover under this extension is limited to your total liability divided by the number of partners in the partnership, or the aggregate limit of indemnity, whichever is lesser. × × v Protection of reputation Covers you against Expenses incurred in relation to complaints and proceedings pursued by you alleging defamation arising out of Practice, provided the complaint or proceeding is not pursued against persons insured by us. × × ~ Pursuit of indemnity Covers you for Expenses incurred in pursuing a third party (e.g. insurer, hospital etc) for indemnity in respect of any Claim where you are entitled to indemnity from the third party. × × ~ Public relations expenses Covers you for Expenses incurred in engaging a public relations consultant for the purpose of protecting your reputation as a result of a Claim. × × ~ Unintentional intellectual property rights infringements Covers you for any Claims and for Expenses from an unintentional infringement of a third party's intellectual property rights in the course of Practice. × ✓ Covers you at no additional cost for claims which are not covered by the policy because they arise from health care treatment, advice or service that was undertaken by you and determined by us to be a lower risk category, provided we have insured you continuously.
+This includes for claims arising in relation to when you were a medical student or intern. v ~ Communicable Diseases Cover Covers you if you first test seropositive for a Communicable Disease during the Period of Insurance provided that the policy conditions are met, including a 3 month initial waiting period. v ~ V Statutory liability Covers you for Expenses incurred in defending a dispute arising out of an unintentional breach of Australian workplace health and safety law, environmental law or privacy law where you have taken reasonable steps to avoid the breach; and to the extent permitted by law, for any pecuniary penalties or compensatory civil penalties imposed on you. × × ✓ Mandatory breach notification Covers you for Expenses incurred in notifying relevant parties in accordance with your legal obligations as a result of actual, alleged or suspected breach of Australian workplace health and safety law, environmental law or privacy law. × × ~ g) Cover for treatment of public patients